Premier Children's Therapy Center

 Jenny enjoys working with children of all ages, and provides evaluation, diagnosis, and treatment of a wide range of speech, language and feeding disorders including Articulation, Phonological Process, Childhood Apraxia of Speech, Receptive and Expressive Language, and Pediatric Dysphagia (disorders of feeding and swallowing).
 She is PROMPT trained and experienced in working with children of all levels of the autism spectrum, and works closely with Occupational Therapists to apply sensory integration techniques as needed.

-Kelli has a Bachelors Degree in Communication Disorders from the University of Arkansas, 2000 and a Masters Degree in Speech and Language from the University of Central Arkansas, 2002.
+Whitney has a Bachelors Degree in Communication Disorders from the University of Georgia and a Masters of Education in Speech-Language Pathology from Valdosta State University.
 She holds a Certificate of Clinical Competence.
+Whitney is licensed by the State of Georgia and certified by the American Speech Language Hearing Association.